Skip to main content

 The above code will not generate any server or client bindings for the example endpoint.

-Alternatively, you can disable single methods by annotation them with @doNotGenerate.
+Alternatively, you can exclude individual methods by annotating them with @doNotGenerate.

 import 'package:serverpod/serverpod.dart';